shriprem/FWDataViz/README.md

 _(real format, but with fake data)_
 ![Multi_Rec](https://raw.githubusercontent.com/shriprem/FWDataViz/master/images/multi_rec_ipac_file.png)

+In this sample clip:
+* The records are being displayed in foldable blocks.
+For more information on this, see: [Foldable Record Blocks](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md).
-In the above clip, the _Transaction Header_ records are being visualized with a different theme.
-For more information on this, see: [Record Type Theme](https://github.com/shriprem/FWDataViz/blob/master/docs/record_type_theme.md)
+* The _Transaction Header_ records are being visualized with a different theme.
+For more information on this, see: [Record Type Theme](https://github.com/shriprem/FWDataViz/blob/master/docs/record_type_theme.md).

 ### Multi-Line Record-type Fixed-width Data Files
 Files with data records that span multiple lines.
 End of record is indicated by a marker.
 For example: _<END_REC>_